 The museum of fine arts also hosts an extensive list of programmes such as lectures from professional authors and critics with indie and classic films shown regularly with open and group discussions post-showing.

-11. Cry With Laughter At The Improv Asylum
+11. The Improv Asylum

 Address: 216 Hanover St, Boston, MA 02113, United States

 The Improv Asylum is a comedy and theatre improvisation show designed for an incredibly immersive and reactive viewing experience.

 Since its opening, the show has been compared to the works of Whose Line Is It Anyway? and Saturday Night Live!
 With some saying it is a combination of both.

 The actors interact face to face with the audience members and occasionally pick people to take part.
 Tickets range from as little as $10 to $25 and there’s no minimum drink requirement.

 12. The Cambridge Antique Market

 Address: 201 Monsignor O’Brien Highway, Cambridge, MA 02141, United States